Trackout Control MatsGround Protection Mats

 Wyoming Vehicle Tracking Controls

-Home to the timeless beauty of Yellowstone, the nation’s first national park, the state of Wyoming retains a natural beauty that has long been recognized and protected.
-From the caldera’s wild bison, grizzly bears, and bald eagles, to the pronghorn and sage grouse spread across the plains, the expansive terrain is home to a robust ecosystem.
-The state’s watersheds flow into Yellowstone Lake and Jackson Lake in the northwestern region, and various reservoirs and rivers throughout the state provide water to the Medicine Bow-Routt and Big Horn National Forests.
-Wyoming’s Department of Environmental Protection works to protect these water sources and the state's ecology.
+Home to the timeless beauty of Yellowstone, the nation's first national park, the state of Wyoming retains a natural beauty that has long been recognized and protected.
+From the caldera's wild bison, grizzly bears, and bald eagles to the pronghorn and sage grouse that spread across the plains, the expansive terrain is home to a diverse and robust ecosystem.
+The state's watersheds flow into Yellowstone Lake and Jackson Lake in the northwestern region, and various reservoirs and rivers throughout the state provide water to the Medicine Bow-Routt and Big Horn National Forests.
+Wyoming's Department of Environmental Quality (DEQ) works to protect these water sources and the state's ecology.

 Wyoming WYPDES Stormwater Permits

 The Wyoming Department of Environmental Quality (DEQ) administers the Federal NPDES program through the Wyoming Pollution Discharge Elimination System (WYPDES).
 The federal ruling prohibits all point-source discharges into surface waters, except those authorized by permit.
-The Wyoming DEQ issues general stormwater permits to authorize the more common discharges, including the Large Construction General Permit (LCGP WYR10-0000), Small Construction General Permit (SCGP), Industrial General Permit (IGP), Municipal Separate Storm Sewer Systems (MS4) Permit, and Mineral Mining and Associated Activities General Permit (SIC 14).
-Each permit is designed with requirements to maintain surface water quality in accordance with federal and state quality standards.
+The Wyoming DEQ issues general stormwater permits to allow the more common discharges, including the Large Construction General Permit (LCGP WYR10-0000), Small Construction General Permit (SCGP), Industrial General Permit (IGP), Municipal Separate Storm Sewer Systems (MS4) Permit, and Mineral Mining and Associated Activities General Permit (SIC 14).
+Both the LCGP and SCGP are general permits issued under Wyoming’s WYPDES stormwater program, alongside other general permits such as the Industrial General Permit, MS4 Permit, and the Mineral Mining and Associated Activities General Permit.
+Each permit is designed to meet requirements for maintaining surface water quality in accordance with federal and state quality standards.

 Construction activities that disturb an area of one acre or greater, but less than five acres, can use the SCGP, while construction activities that disturb an area of five acres or more will require the LCGP.
-Both of these permits are considered “no-application’ permits because the coverage is automatically obtained by following all provisions of the existing general permit.
+Coverage under the SCGP is considered a “no-application” permit because it is obtained automatically by following all provisions of the general permit, while the LCGP does require operators to submit a Notice of Intent (NOI) to receive authorization.

 WYPDES LCGP CONSTRUCTION PERMIT REQUIREMENTS: SWPPP PLAN